|Resident -- per credit hour1||$249|

 In addition to general requirements listed in the financial aid academic policy located at http://www.atu.edu/finaid/docs/Academic_Policy.pdf, graduate students receiving federally funded financial aid must meet the conditions listed below in order to remain eligible for financial aid:

 A graduate student holding an assistantship appointment does part-time work for the University as determined by the department or office involved.
-A student receiving an assistantship may take a maximum of nine (9) (hours and a minimum of six hours of course work per semester.
-During each summer term, the student may take a maximum of six (6) credit hours per summer term.
+A student receiving an assistantship may take a maximum of nine (9) hours and a minimum of six (6) hours of course work per semester.
+During each summer session, the student may enroll in a maximum of six (6) credit hours per summer term.
 Maymester and summer terms do not count as part of the four (4) semesters as long as 18 graduate credit hours are not exceeded within one (1) fiscal year.
 Exceptions may be made upon the approval of the appropriate program director and the Graduate College Dean.
-A student may have a maximum appointment of 50 percent (20 hours a week) except in the summer when he/she can receive a 100 percent appointment.
-A student may not hold multiple on-campus roles, i.e. GA and student worker, during the same semester term without prior approval from the Graduate College Dean.
+Students selected to hold a graduate assistantship may work only within their contracted department; multiple graduate assistantships within one time period are not acceptable.
+Additionally, GAs may not hold multiple on-campus roles, i.e. GA and student worker, during the same semester term without prior approval from the Graduate College Dean.

 All graduate students classified as “out-of-state” must pay out-of-state tuition as shown in the section entitled “Fees and Charges.”